Azure/ACE_Azure_ML/README.md

 The material presented here is a deep-dive which combine real-world data science scenarios with many different technologies including Azure Databricks (ADB), Azure Machine Learning (AML) Services and Azure DevOps, with the goal of creating, deploying and maintaining end-to-end data science and AI solutions.

+## Agendas

+Please go to [this page](agendas/README.md) to find alternative agendas for this content.

 ## References

 - [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/)